Vodafone Idea makes $7 billion loss after provisions for government dues

 Vodafone Idea’s consolidated revenue from operations for the quarter rose 41.4% year-on-year to 108.44 billion rupees.

-On Thursday, Vodafone Idea said it plans to sell its 11.15% stake in mobile mast operator Indus Towers once its merger with Bharti Infratel receives regulatory clearances.
+On Thursday, Vodafone Idea said it plans to sell its 11.15% stake in mobile mast operator Indus Towers once its merger with Bharti Infratel (BHRI.NS) receives regulatory clearances.

 Bharti Airtel’s MD and CEO, India & South Asia, Gopal Vittal said: “We continue to engage with the government and are evaluating various options available to us.”